Salt × AI · differential edge

 Where AI still loses to a senior

-If the failure is a multi-minion race condition, a state that only fails under load, or a Salt master config quirk that depends on your specific GPG/PKI setup — AI can't see your environment.
-It'll guess.
+If the failure is a multi-minion race, a state that only fails under load, or a config quirk in your GPG/PKI setup, AI can't see your environment.
 A senior with shell access wins.

 MCP for Salt — give Claude shell access (carefully).

-MCP is Anthropic's protocol for letting Claude call real tools — your tools, your environment.
-There's no official Salt MCP server.
+MCP is Anthropic's protocol for letting Claude call real tools in your environment.
+No official Salt MCP server exists.
 There should be.
-Here's the architecture we use.
+The architecture we use:

 The wire-up, in five lines